 - Slice naan into strips.

-- Whisk together eggs, milk, cinnamon, sugar, and salt in a medium bowl.
+- Whisk together eggs, milk, cinnamon, sugar, and salt in a wide, deep bowl.

-- Dip naan strips into egg mixture until saturated and shake off excess batter before placing strips on a plate.
+- Dip naan strips into egg mixture until saturated and shake off excess batter before placing strips on heated griddle.

-- Place naan strips son griddle and fry until golden brown, about two minutes on each side.
+- Cook until golden brown, about two minutes on each side.

-- Immediately dip french toast strips in cinnamon sugar coating mixture until well coated.
+- Immediately dip french toast strips in cinnamon sugar coating mixture and toss until well coated.

 - In a medium bowl, mix together sugar and cinnamon.